xwmx/nb/README.md

 #### Adding Bookmarks

-`notes bookmark` takes a URL and creates a new bookmark-formatted note using information extracted from the page:
+`notes bookmark` takes a URL and creates a new note using information extracted from the page:

 ```bash
 notes bookmark http://example.net